South Africa's new ground station to help NASA track space flights

 Close to key communication and transport infrastructure, the remote site was chosen due to its geographic location with clear skies and low radio interference.

-South Africa has committed an initial 70 million rand ($3.93 million) to build the infrastructure and communications needed to ready the site, part of the government's investment in building its space infrastructure and research base.
+South Africa has committed an initial R70m ($3.93m) to build the infrastructure and communications needed to ready the site, part of the government's investment in building its space infrastructure and research base.

 "NASA would not come to South Africa if they didn't feel that we have capacities to do the work in partnership with them," said Phil Mjwara, director general at South Africa's department of science and innovation.